-These represent net assets of funds under management amounting to Saudi Riyals 721 million (2019: Saudi Riyals 970 million).
+These represent net assets of mutual funds under management amounting to Saudi Riyals 1.9 Billion (2020: Saudi Riyals 1.6 Billion).
 Consistent with the Company's accounting policy, such balances are not included in the Company's financial statements.